lum-network/wallet/README.md

-# Getting Started with Create React App
+# Lum Network - Wallet

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is Lum Network's wallet project created to give you access to your personal LUM wallet by a Ledger or any Software method (Mnemonic, keystore or private key) and gives you the ability to interact with it.

+This wallet is backed with Lum Network's Javascript SDK.
+You can find it [here](https://github.com/lum-network/sdk-javascript)

+## Features

+- Access your wallet:

+  - **`Ledger`**, you can access your wallet with your ledger and the according Lum Network ledger app.
+  - **`Mnemonic`**, write down your 12/24 length mnemonic to access your wallet.
+  - **`Keystore`**, upload your keystore file and secure your access by providing the corresponding passsword.
+  - **`Private Key`**, enter your wallet private key to directly access it.

+**Note: Software methods are not recommanded as they are not secured and can be easily lost so use it at your own risks**

+- View your recent transactions

+- Wallet operations

+  - Delegate, undelegate and redelegate to dedicated validators
+  - Send Lum
+  - Earn rewards

-## Available Scripts
+## Development

+- First, clone the repository `git clone https://github.com/lum-network/wallet.git`
+- Install the project packages via `yarn`

-In the project directory, you can run:
+- Then, in the project directory, you can run:

+  #### `yarn build`

+  Builds the app for production to the `build` folder.\
+  It correctly bundles React in production mode and optimizes the build for the best performance.

+  The build is minified and the filenames include the hashes.\
+  This works if you want to run an offline version of your wallet!

-### `yarn start`
+  #### `yarn start`

   Runs the app in the development mode.\
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

   The page will reload if you make edits.\
   You will also see any lint errors in the console.

-### `yarn test`
+  #### `yarn test`

   Launches the test runner in the interactive watch mode.\
   See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+## Bug / Feature Request

+If you find a bug, or want a new feature added, please submit it on the [Github Issues](https://github.com/lum-network/wallet/issues)